Canopy Pricing 2026: Plans, Module Costs & The Uku Alternative

 Best Canopy Alternative: Uku

-Uku takes a different approach to practice management in which it offers transparent per-member pricing with the flexibility to implement features step by step, much like adding apps to an iPhone.
+Uku takes a different approach to practice management — it offers transparent per-member pricing with the flexibility to implement features step by step, much like adding apps to an iPhone.

 For firms frustrated by Canopy’s pricing calculations and lengthy implementation requirements, Uku delivers fast & flexible deployment that lets you start working on day one.
-The platform’s standout capability is its automated billing system, which reduces invoice preparation from days to approximately 30 minutes wherein it is a primary reason firms switch from competitors.
+The platform’s standout capability is its automated billing system, which reduces invoice preparation from days to approximately 30 minutes — a primary reason firms switch from competitors.

-Created from the ground up to be international, especially for UK and US markets, Uku serves over 1,000 clients globally with support for 12 languages and multi-currency capabilities.
+Created from the ground up to be international across US and Northern European markets, Uku serves 1,000+ accountants globally with support for 12 languages and multi-currency capabilities.
 Pricing is available in €, $, and £, with both annual and monthly billing options.

 | Solo Plan Pros | Solo Plan Cons |

-This tier also introduces Uku’s automated billing system, where firms set up pricing rules once through “contracts,” and time tracking automatically calculates billable amounts in real-time.
+This plan also includes Uku’s automated billing system, where firms set up pricing rules once through “contracts,” and time tracking automatically calculates billable amounts in real-time.
 The platform supports complex price lists based on quantity, time, material, and ranges with different rates for different periods.

 | Team Plan Pros | Team Plan Cons |